Industrial / Mechanical Design

 █ Testing

-These steps ensure that the final product meets the specifications and functions properly.
-The mechanical designer is involved in every stage of this process, from the initial concept to the final testing and validation.
+This approach ensures that the final product meets all performance specifications and functions as intended.
+The mechanical designer plays a vital role throughout the entire process—from the initial concept and development to final testing and validation.

-The steps for creating a prototype its Physical Design include:
+The steps involved in creating a prototype and its physical design typically include:

 Before creating the Actual Prototype, it is important to have a visual representation of what the product will look like.
 This requires us to ask our 3D Modeler/Industrial Designer to Design a 3D model of the prototype with the use of Solidworks™ or AutoDesk™ Inventor.